developer-ta/G-Genome-AI-Framework/docs/05_RESEARCH_CENTER/MEDIUM_ARTICLE_DRAFT.md

 Even with **Gemini's massive 1M+ token context window**, there is a limit.
 When a session ends, the "working memory" is wiped.
 The architectural decisions, the coding style nuances, the project's "soul"—all gone.

 As a developer, this creates three critical bottlenecks:

 1. **LLM Stability & Drift**: The model starts hallucinating non-existent patterns.
 2. **Inference Efficiency**: We waste millions of tokens re-explaining the same rules.
 3. **Lack of Governance**: There is no "immune system" to stop bad code from being generated.

 I didn't set out to fix Google's problem.
 I set out to fix *my* problem as an independent researcher.
 But the solution I found—inspired by my medical background—turns out to be exactly what **Agentic Frameworks** are missing.

 ---

 ## From Medicine to Code: An Unexpected Connection

 My background is unusual for a software engineer.
-I studied medicine in China, where I spent years learning about genetics, epigenetics, and how organisms pass information across generations.
+I graduated as a **Medical Doctor in China in 2008**, where I spent years mastering genetics, epigenetics, and biological systems.

-When I transitioned to software engineering in France, I noticed something striking: **AI agents suffer from the same problem that would kill a biological organism—they can't inherit knowledge.**
+When I later transitioned to software engineering in France to become an **Interdisciplinary Architect**, I noticed something striking: **AI agents suffer from the same problem that would kill a biological organism—they can't inherit knowledge.**

 In biology, we have:

 - **DNA** (genetic code that persists across generations)
 - **Epigenetics** (learned adaptations that get inherited)
 - **Immune systems** (autonomous protection without conscious control)

 In AI development, we have:

 - **Prompts** (instructions that disappear after each session)
 - **Context windows** (temporary memory that gets wiped)
 - **Manual validation** (humans checking every single action)